More and more coat patterns are available and well explained in haberdasheries, and maybe you, like me, have been tempted to make your own coat?

 2. Dry cleaning / pressing

-For those who do not want to do a decatissage in a workshop or who are afraid to start, the dry cleaning solution can help.
+For those who don't want to do a decatissage in a workshop or are afraid to try, the dry cleaning option can help.

 3. The London method

-This is the traditional method of London tailors.
+This is the traditional method used by London tailors.

 Method